hotdaamn/asuswrt-merlin-wiki/Installing-Transmission-through-Entware.md

 nano -w /jffs/scripts/firewall-start
 ```

-Enter the following content (ommit the first line if you already have an existing script)
+Enter the following content (omit the first line if you already have an existing script)
 ```
 #!/bin/sh
 iptables -I INPUT -p tcp --destination-port 51413 -j ACCEPT